-INL 638 International Law of Human Rights (3.0); 3 cr.
-An overview of international and regional human rights instruments and institutions, focusing on the manner in which the U.N., Middle Eastern, European, Inter-American, African and Asian human rights systems seek to protect individual and group rights.
+INL 638 International Law of Human Rights

+(3.0); 3 cr.
+An overview of international and regional human rights instruments and institutions, focusing on the manner in which the Middle Eastern.
+European, Inter-U.N..
+American, African and Asian human rights systems seek to protect individual and group rights.
 Examination of the problems these systems have encountered in discharging their mandate and exploration of ways to strengthen international and regional governmental and non-governmental efforts in the human rights field.

-INL 640 Air and Space Law (3.0); 3 cr.
-Study of the development of international law related to the use of air space and outer space; analysis of air and space treaties in force; the role of various inter-governmental and noninternational organizations; governmental consideration of special problems such as liability resulting from space activities, space technology, reusing of earth resources, arms control, and pollution and contamination of outer space.
+INL 640 Air and Space Law (3.0): 3 cr.
+Study of the development of international law related to the use of air space and outer space; analysis of air and space treaties in force; the role of various inter-governmental and nongovernmental international organizations; consideration of special problems such as liability resulting from space activities, space technology, reusing of earth resources, arms control, and pollution and contamination of outer space.